Product groups are used to specify which products from your Bing Merchant Center catalog should be included in a particular ad group.

 Right now the product group still contains everything in the catalog feed.
 It's just divided into "Tailspin Toys," "Ages 1-5" and everything else.
 But he wants this ad group to contain only Tailspin Toys for ages 1-5.
 He need to exclude everything else.
 Note that Bing Ads has already created a couple of rows that contain "Everything else."

-So to exclude everything else, Matt simply clicks on the "+" icon next to the appropriate bid and selects Excluded.
-First he clicks the "+" next to Everything else in "Tailspin Toys" and then selects Excluded.
+So to exclude everything else, Matt simply clicks on the pencil icon next to the appropriate bid and selects Excluded.
+(Alternately, Matt can change bids for multiple products groups by selecting the check boxes next to the product groups he wants to modify and then clicking Edit to open the bulk edit options.)

 Doing this for Everything else in "Tailspin Toys" will exclude Toy 3 and Toy 5.
 Then, doing the same thing again for Everything else in "All products" will exclude Toy 2, Toy 4, Toy 6 and Toy 8.